Hulidex/k8s_automated_deployment/README.md

 #### Controller manager

-- Has the job of implementing the lifecycle functions of the controllers that execute and monitor the state of the k8s objects such us pods.
+- Has the job of implementing the life cycle functions of the controllers that execute and monitor the state of the k8s objects such us pods.
 - They keep things in the desired state.
 - They watch the API server and update it if required to ensure that its heading towards the desired state.